-Like the pink elephant in a room, colon health is one subject most people feel uncomfortable discussing.
+Like the pink (or brown) elephant in the room (too far??), colon health is one subject most people feel uncomfortable discussing.
 But it is arguably the first body region we should be looking at when we think of taking better care of our health.

 There is much debate in the medical field as to whether or not cleaning your colon is beneficial or detrimental to your health.
 Some doctors state that it is best to let your body do its own work.
 But for those like American Dr. J.H.
 Kellogg, who administered colonics to his patients in the 1900s, he touted the benefits of colon hydrotherapy as a means to clean the internal body naturally, while eating a high fibre diet and many fresh vegetables.